rstewartIA/OneSurvey-Docs/docs/projects/reports.md

 # Reports

-The Reports tab aggregates generated project reports, such as survey summaries or bill-of-materials exports, so you can review, download, or delete them in one place.
+The Reports tab aggregates generated project reports, such as floor plan images or bill-of-materials exports, so you can review, download, or delete them in one place.

 ## Review & Download